Adekunle A. Ajibode bio photo

 Adekunle A. Ajibode

-ACM SIGUCCS 2021 Annual Conference
+ACM SIGUCCS 2021 Conference Attendance

-ACM SIGUCCS 2021 Annual Conference
+ACM SIGUCCS 2021 Conference Attendance

 I attended ACM SIGUCCS 2021 Annual Conference held between March 15, 2021, to April 30, 2022, virtually.
 Unfortunately, I didn’t participate until April 7, 2021, because of my schedule.
 I attended the following series;